w0pr/blizztv/assets/ReadMe.txt

  Changelog:
  ----------

+ * Hotfixed events module which was not able to access TeamLiquid.net calendar.
  * Fixed justin.tv parser which was preventing adding new subscriptions when the stream was offline.
  * Added video-guides explaining adding new subscriptions.